If you’re wondering how long ham can stay in the refrigerator before going bad, you’re in the right place!

 How Long Does Cooked Ham Last in the Fridge?

-If properly stored, a cooked ham will last around 3-4 days in the refrigerator.
+If properly stored, a cooked, sliced ham will last around 3-4 days in the refrigerator.
+If your ham hasn’t been sliced, a half ham can last 3-5 days and a whole ham can last up to 7 days.

 To ensure that your cooked ham will retain its quality and safety for this long, refrigerate it in airtight containers.